 They came from Thwaite and Muker, and the family line includes Richard and Cherry Kearton who are my great great great, however many great, uncles.
 One day I will input all this stuff into a family history computer programme and it will work it out for me!
 Richard was a writer and lecturer and Cherry was a pioneering wildlife photographer whose pictures illustrated Richard’s books.
 You can read more about them here.
-We stopped by The Kearton Country Hotel and had a drink there and I silently toasted my Kearton ancestors – not least my lovely grandmother.
+We stopped by The Kearton Country Hotel and had a drink in the tearooms, where I silently toasted my Kearton ancestors – not least my lovely grandmother.

 Joe Hollingsworth was named in honour of my maternal great great great grandmother, Betsy, who had a terribly difficult life.
 After a traumatic childhood – the stuff of fairytales without the happy ending – Betsy married a chemist named Edward and they had nineteen children, although only four – including my great grandfather – survived.
 Betsy’s mother had died when she was very young and her father had sent her to Lincolnshire to live with his parents.
 They treated her very cruelly.
 When her father remarried, she returned to live with her father and stepmother, but doesn’t seem to have been very happy with them.
 Her husband was cruel, and when he finally died, she discovered that the money her wealthy maternal grandparents had left her had been swindled by her own solicitor!
 Yes, Betsy was quite a character – the sort you’d read about in a Catherine Cookson novel, bless her.